BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

   Luneshine, which I appreciate since there's so much more Luneshine in general when using this mod -- weapons all look too similar with the vanilla Luneshine effect.
+* The UCP 2.1 option `Customs -> makevendorsGreaterAgain` will improve vendor stocks.

 TODO
 ----

 * Check legendary drop pools
+  * Legendary COMs especially - UCP does some different stuff than we do.
+Specifically, their section `Add legendary coms to world drops and grinder` alters some character- specific legendary pools.
+Check it out, to see if that's maybe altering the drop probabilities in ways we don't expect.
 * Check boss unique drops
 * Maybe decrease Moonstone chest cost in exchange for not doing guaranteed legendaries on it?
 Mull it over.